AshleyYakeley/Truth/mkdocs/docs/index.md

 Pinafore is a language that allows you to structure information and create user interfaces for it.

 Currently it's at the "proof of concept" stage.
-You can build it from source and run it, though the user interface is quite slow.
+You can build it from source and run it.